-Be sure to share this recipe with your friends and family.
+Be sure to share this recipe the next time you want to have dinner with your friends and family.
+It is an easy brisket chili recipe, the total time cooking it is pretty short, and it's a great comfort food to warm up on colder evenings.
 Remind them that they don’t have to stress about cooking whole new cuts of meat every time they want a good, hearty chili.
 Better than that, remind them that no good smoked brisket must ever go to waste!

 Leave your comments, pictures, and suggestions in the comment section below.
 Tell us what you liked (or didn’t like) about the recipe, and perhaps share your favorite ways to cook your brisket prior to making your chili.

 Share the toppings you like to add before you eat it, too!
 I would love to hear your opinions and ideas on the Smoked Brisket Chili, or about how you won that blue ribbon at your Superbowl Party for best chili recipe.